.

 While we were having a picnic lunch by the ruins of the Visitor Center, we were entertained by the sight and sounds of thousands of Snow Geese crossing the sky.

-A Red-tailed Hawk add
+A Red-tailed Hawk added to the show.

 The pond on the left of the road had scores of Egrets and White Ibis, as well as many White-faced Ibis.